Malabsorption involves problems with the body's ability to take in (absorb) nutrients from food.

 Medicines to slow down the normal movement of the intestine can be tried.
 This may allow food to remain in the intestine longer.

-If the body is not able to absorb enough nutrients, total parenteral nutrition (TPN) is tried.
+If the body is not able to absorb enough nutrients, total parenteral nutrition (TPN) may be tried.
 It will help you or your child get nutrition from a special formula through a vein in the body.
 Your provider will select the right amount of calories and TPN solution.
 Sometimes, you can also eat and drink while getting nutrition from TPN.

 Outlook (Prognosis)